Youth Homelessness is a national Crisis!

-As a result of the lack of shelter, most students in homeless situations share housing with friends or relatives, stay in abandoned cars, live on the streets, abandoned buildings, in the woods and campgrounds.
+As a result of the lack of shelter, most students in homeless situations share housing with friends or relatives (couch surfing), stay in abandoned cars, live on the streets, abandoned buildings, in the woods and campgrounds.

 Homeless youth are individuals under the age of 18 who lack parental, foster or institutional care.
 They are sometimes referred to as "unaccompanied" youth.
 Consider the following facts:

 2.9 million teens run away from home each year in the U.S.

 1.8 million youth have slept on the streets in the last 12 months